House of Tudor: Henry VIII

 The new King Henry VIII succeeded to the throne on 22 April 1509.
-He married Catherine of Aragon on 11 June 1509; they were crowned at Westminster Abbey on 24 June the same year.
-Catherine had been the wife of Henry's older brother Arthur (died 1502); this fact made the course of their marriage a rocky one from the start.
+He married Catherine of Aragon on 11 June; they were crowned at Westminster Abbey on 24 June.
+Catherine had previously been the wife of Henry's older brother Arthur (died 1502); this fact made the course of their marriage a rocky one from the start.
 A papal dispensation had to be granted for Henry to be able to marry Catherine, and the negotiations took some time.
 Despite the fact that Henry's father died before he was married to Catherine, he was determined to marry her anyway and to make sure that everyone knew he intended on being his own master.

 When Henry first came to the throne, he had very little interest in actually ruling; rather, he preferred to indulge in luxuries and to partake in sports.
 He let others control the kingdom for the first two years of his reign, and then when he became more interested in military strategy, he took more interest in ruling his own realm.
 In his younger years, Henry was described as a man of gentle friendliness, gentle in debate, and who acted as more of a companion than a king.
 He was tall, handsome and cultured and generous in his gifts and affection and was said to be easy to get along with.
 The Henry that many people picture when they hear his name is the Henry of his later years, when he became obese, volatile, and was known for his great cruelty.

 Catherine did not bear Henry the sons he was desperate for; her first child, a daughter, was stillborn, and her second child, a son named Henry, Duke of Cornwall, died 52 days after birth.
-A further set of stillborn children followed, until a daughter, Mary, was born in 1516.
-When it became clear to Henry that the Tudor line was at risk, he consulted his chief minister Cardinal Thomas Wolsey about the possibility of annulling his marriage to Catherine.
+A further set of stillborn children followed, until a surviving daughter, Mary, was born in 1516.
+When it became clear to Henry that the Tudor line was at risk, he consulted his chief minister Cardinal Wolsey about the possibility of annulling his marriage to Catherine.
 Along with Henry's concern that he would not have an heir, it was also obvious to his court that he was becoming tired of his aging wife, who was six years older than he was.
 Wolsey visited Rome, where he hoped to get the Pope's consent for an annulment.
 However, the Holy See was reluctant to rescind the earlier papal dispensation and felt heavy pressure from Catherine's nephew, Charles V, Holy Roman Emperor, in support of his aunt.
 Catherine contested the proceedings, and a protracted legal battle followed.
 Wolsey fell from favour in 1529 as a result of his failure to procure the annulment, and Henry appointed Thomas Cromwell in his place as chief minister c.
 1532.